h1376h/MLCourse/ML_Obsidian_Vault/linear_regression_notes.md

 Regularization provides another way to control model complexity, often more smoothly than just selecting polynomial degree.

+# Regularization: bias and variance

+The comparison between models with and without regularization demonstrates the bias-variance tradeoff:

+## Without regularization:
+- The unregularized model (left) shows a fit to the sine function $\sin(\pi x)$
+- The red curve represents the model fit $\bar{f}(x)$
+- The gray region surrounding the fit represents the variance in predictions
+- bias = 0.21, variance = 1.69
+- The wider spread of gray indicates higher variance in predictions
+- The total error is dominated by the variance component

+## With regularization:
+- The regularized model (right) applied to the same sine function
+- The red curve shows a more constrained fit
+- The gray region is much narrower, indicating reduced variance
+- bias = 0.23, variance = 0.33
+- The bias has increased slightly, but the variance reduction is substantial
+- The narrower gray region shows more consistent predictions across different training sets

+Regularization sacrifices a small amount of bias for a significant reduction in variance, resulting in better overall performance.
+This is especially valuable when dealing with limited training data.

+[Y.S.
+Abou Mostafa, et. al]

 ## Model complexity: Bias-variance trade-off

 - Least squares, can lead to severe over-fitting if complex models are trained using data sets of limited size.